MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-workday-to-microsoft-cloud-app-security.md

 ## How to connect Workday to Cloud App Security using OAuth

-1. Sign in to your Workday account with a Admin user that is a member of the security group mentioned in the prerequisites.
+1. Sign in to Workday with an account that is a member of the security group mentioned in the prerequisites.

 1. Search for "Edit tenant setup – system", and under **User Activity Logging**, select **Enable User Activity Logging**.